drjdlarson/serums/docs/source/api.rst

 API Reference
 =============

-Below is the API documentation of the GASUR package.
+Below is the API documentation of the SERUMS package.

 .. autosummary::
    :toctree: _autosummary